YantongDU/HQ-LLMRec/README.md

-# PADMA
+# PAnDA
-The code of the paper: “Preference-Aligned and Downstream-Model-Aware Data Augmentation with LLMs for User Cold-Start Recommendations”
+The code of the paper: “PAnDA: Combating Negative Augmentation via Large Language Models for User Cold-Start Recommendations”